tobiasschuerg/supertooltips/README.md

 * Set the number of times the Tracker must be built before it will allow the ToolTip to show using `withFirstShow()`.
 It is zero-indexed and defaults to zero.
 * Set the last time the Tracker will allow the ToolTip to show using `withLastShow()`.
-It is zero-indexed and defaults to one.
+It is zero-indexed and defaults to never stop automatically.
 * If the ToolTip is clicked and dismissed it will no longer show unless `setDismissedPref(false)` is called to reactivate it
 * Alternatively, `setDismissedPref(true)` can be called to stop the ToolTip appearing at any point in the future.
+* If there are ToolTips which shouldn't start counting up when to show until initial onboarding has completed then set isAfterInitialOnboarding(true).

 Developed By
 -----